arllbrt/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-    Semantic HTML is used to give meaning to all of the different elements of a web page.
+    Semantic HTML is used to give meaning and structure to all web pages.
+You can think of it as the foundation and walls of your house.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.